Asphocarp/Unitodo/RAW.md

 ---

 - [x] 0 check if the todo item is changed between aggregation and editing, if so, abort. (lock the file during editing)
+    - [x] 0 wait, wtf, when you add id you are assuming the todo item did not change place between aggregation and editing, FUCK. (maybe add checkLayer in rust to check exact existence of the todo item in the file, and if not, abort.
+And, rust needs to lock the file during checking and applying editing)
 - [x] 1 button/hotkey to add append " // UNITODO_IGNORE_LINE" to the current line, if the line from a `.c/rs/md/ts` file
 - [x] 1 fix that `d` and `?` triggers hotkey even while i am typing in the text-editor
 - [x] 0 copy-sync-file is awkward. let the frontend invoke the backend rust program every 5 second to aggregate the latest (distributed) todos